 AMWA Medical Humanities

-While the medical humanities represent an emerging field, medicine and the humanities have been linked since antiquity.
-Many of the great physicians including Aristotle, Hippocrates, Maimonides, and Chekov, exerted influence not only in medicine but also in the arts and humanities, positioning medicine as part of—rather than separate from—intellectual and cultural life.
-This merging of medicine and the medical humanities provides both an outlet for personal expression as well as an opportunity to foster more enriching care.
+Medicine and the humanities have been linked since antiquity.
+Many of the great physicians, including Aristotle, Hippocrates, Maimonides, and Chekhov, exerted influence not only in medicine but also in the arts and humanities, positioning medicine as part of—rather than separate from—intellectual and cultural life.
+This merging of medicine and the medical humanities provides both an outlet for personal expression as well as an opportunity to foster more enriching care for our patients.

 Medical Humanities Gains Traction in Medical Education, Scholarship, and Practice

-The first and perhaps the most obvious rationale for engaging in the medical humanities is that when students and practitioners study the human condition from the perspective of one of the arts or social sciences, they are likely to gain a deeper understanding of their patient’s suffering.
-In turn, this fuller insight may lead to a more sympathetic sense of disease experience, offering better insights into its nature, causes, and outcomes.
+Why are the humanities important within medicine?
+Literature has suggested that humanistic engagement may offer myriad benefits to both physicians and physicians in training, including improved medical acumen, more empathetic connections with patients and colleagues, and increased satisfaction in the practice of medicine.
+When practitioners and students study the human condition from the perspective of one of the arts or social sciences, they are likely to gain a deeper understanding of their patient’s suffering.
+This insight, in turn, may lead to a more sympathetic sense of disease experience, offering better understanding into its nature, causes, and outcomes.

 Medical Humanities Introduces Shared and Related Experiences

-The American Medical Women’s Association proudly showcases the talents our members through four medical humanities communities: AMWA Music & Medicine Community, Literary AMWA, AMWA Studio Community, and Media AMWA.
+The American Medical Women’s Association proudly showcases the work of our members through several medical humanities communities: Studio AMWA (art), Literary AMWA (writing), Music & Medicine, Dance, Theater & Medicine, Media AMWA (film), and historical exhibits.

-Visit AMWA’s online exhibitions to celebrate the medical humanities and consider joining one of our communities.
+Visit AMWA’s online exhibitions to celebrate the medical humanities and consider joining one of these communities.

 - Shalev, D., McCann, R. Can the Medical Humanities Make Trainees More Compassionate?
 A Neurobehavioral Perspective.
 Acad Psychiatry.
 2020;44:606–610. https://doi.org/10.1007/s40596-020-01180-6